Paignton Zoo: Botanical gardens

 Garden themes and plant collections include a broad collection of temperate hardy trees, shrubs and herbaceous plants arranged by habitat type.
 The indoor growing areas allow the zoo to grow plants from all over the world, ranging from small critically endangered cactus in the desert house, through to the massive Titan arum, giant bamboo and giant water lilies located in the tropical houses.

 Awards

 Paignton Zoo was, based on visitor feedback, named by TripAdvisor as the third best zoo in the UK (behind Chester and Colchester) and ninth best zoo in Europe in 2014.

-CBBC's The Zoo
+In 2015, The Independent named Paignton one of the top 10 zoos in the UK.

+The Camping and Caravanning Club lists Paignton as one of the 15 'best and biggest' zoos in the UK, along with sister zoo, Newquay Zoo.

+Television appearances

+The zoo has been the setting for a number of television programmes.

+In 1998, the BBC One documentary series Zoo Keepers followed the zoo over two series.

+ITV Westcountry filmed the documentary Zoo Story at Paignton Zoo, which was broadcast in 2004 and narrated by Ruth Langsford.
+A book based on the series was also published in 2005, called "Zoo Story: Paignton Zoo and the Whitley Wildlife Conservation Trust".

-In 2017, children's television channel CBBC, in partnership with DHX Media, announced that an episodic comedy show filmed at Paignton Zoo, England, from the point of view of animals, would air in the summer of the same year.
+In 2017, children's television channel CBBC, created The Zoo, episodic comedy show filmed at Paignton Zoo, England, from the point of view of animals, would air in the summer of the same year.
+It is a British-Canadian co-production between BBC Studios and DHX Media for CBBC, and aired for two seasons, each with fifteen 14-minute episodes.